invoke-ai/InvokeAI/docs/installation/index.md

     work", don't have an interest in tinkering with it, and do not care about upgrading to unreleased experimental features.

+    **Important Caveats**
+    - This script does not support AMD GPUs.
+For Linux AMD support, please use the manual or source code installer methods.
-    *Note that this script has difficulty on some Macintosh machines that have previously been used for Python development due to conflicting development tools versions.
-Mac developers may wish to try method (2) or one of the manual methods instead.
+    - This script has difficulty on some Macintosh machines that have previously been used for Python development due to conflicting development tools versions.
+Mac developers may wish to try the source code installer or one of the manual methods instead.

 2. [Source code installer](INSTALL_SOURCE.md)